 There is currently no substitute for Rightmove

-Love them or hate them, Rightmove have monopolized the online property space and have that shit tied up.
+Love them or hate them, Rightmove have monopolized the online property space and have that shit tied up into a tidy little bow.
 You want to buy or rent a property?
-Get your shit over to Rightmove.
+Get your shit on Rightmove.
 Want to sell your car?
 Get your shit on Autotrader.
 Want a Landlord Blog?
 Stay right here.
 That’s just the way it is.

 My experience with Rightmove